Tramnddle/BCG-s-data-science-advanced-analytics-program/README.md

 ### 2. Exploratory Data Analysis & Data Cleaning
 - Analyze customer and pricing data.
 - Handle missing values, duplicates, and outliers.
-- Identify key patterns and trends.
+- Identify key patterns and trends:
+  + The churn rate is lowest for both new and long-term customers.
+  + Highest churn is concentrated around customers with 3 to 7 years of tenure, suggesting mid-life contracts are more at risk.

 ### 3. Feature Engineering
 - Identify churn drivers.